6: Blind Faith

 But she’d gone to his matches anyway, all the important ones.
 Chris sat in the audience next to her, and his job was to tell her when it was safe to look again if it took an ugly turn.
 And he’d known from day one that she would come to his matches too.

-She'd already done a lot to support his training.
-Studying for his licensing exam hadn't been too bad—the test was mostly common sense questions, and by then he'd been doing only enough in his regular classes to coast through to graduation—but it was easier with his mom's help.
-She'd sat across the kitchen table from him and quizzed him on the first aid questions the test would cover, plus some extra she thought he should know.
-Probably she was as responsible for saving Una's life as Chris was, if indirectly.
+She’d already done a lot to support his training.
+Studying for his licensing exam hadn’t been too bad—the test was mostly common sense questions, and by then he’d been doing only enough in his regular classes to coast through to graduation—but it was easier with Mom’s help.
+She’d sat across the kitchen table from him and quizzed him on the first aid questions the test would cover, plus some extra she thought he should know.
+Probably she was as responsible for saving Una’s life as Chris was, if indirectly.

 The week before he’d left home for real, he’d spent a couple nights on a familiar trail just outside of Olivine as a test run of his new tent and gear, and Mom had invited herself along.